 Yet not enough handicappers ask the simple questions.

-- Are the tracks always consistent, or are some of them unpredictable even in fine conditions?
+- Is the consistency of the tracks absolute, or do some of them become quite unpredictable even in the best of conditions

-- How does weather affect each kind of track?
+- How does the weather affect different types of tracks?

 Track Surfaces for Horses Around the World

-In the movie Secretariat, the 1973 Belmont Stakes was portrayed as having been run on a synthetic surface.
-That was a blunder by Disney.
-There were no synthetic Thoroughbred horse racing tracks in the early ‘70s.
+This film depicted the 1973 Belmont Stakes as being run on a synthetic surface.
+This was an oversight on Disney's part.
+There were no synthetic thoroughbred tracks in the early '70s.
+It was a huge mistake in terms of racing history.

 Thoroughbreds on Dirt Tracks in America

-Unlike other running and racing sports, natural surfaces create conditions in which Thoroughbreds run faster on average than on synthetic surfaces.
-That’s a far different scenario than human athletes are faced with.
-Field Turf, Astroturf, or even asphalt is a faster running surface than grass for football and baseball players.
-But horses are quickest on a real surface.
-The Serious Dangers of Dirt Tracks
+Unlike other running and racing sports, natural tracks allow Thoroughbreds to run faster than on synthetic surfaces.
+However, this is a very different scenario than that faced by human athletes.
+Field turf, astroturf, or even asphalt is a faster running surface than grass for football and baseball players.
+But horses are fastest on a real surface.
+The serious dangers of dirt tracks

-Synthetic surfaces have reduced the number of fatal injuries suffered by horses on the track.
 There is no doubt about it.
+Synthetic surfaces have reduced the number of fatal injuries suffered by horses on the racetrack.

 12 years ago, the scientific study